 - that the product was expected to and did reach the consumer without substantial change in its condition.

 Every year, thousands of people are killed by dangerous drugs, medical devices, or defective products that should not have been placed in the market because they were not safe.
 If you or someone you love has been killed or injured using a drug or product, our product defect lawyers will investigate the product.

-Our lawyers determine whether it caused you injury as the result of a design defect, manufacturing defect, or marketing defect (usually involving failure to provide an adequate warning or some other improper labeling).
+Our product liability lawyers determine whether it caused you injury as the result of a design defect, manufacturing defect, or marketing defect (usually involving failure to provide an adequate warning or some other improper labeling).
 In most cases, we have already done the necessary investigation because most product liability cases our lawyers have seen before.

 The attorneys at Miller & Zois have years of experience handling product liability cases on both sides of the aisle.
 We take both individual and class action lawsuits.
 If you want to discuss your case with one of our attorneys, and get information on a particular class action suit pending, call us at 800-553-8082 or click here for a free Internet consultation.Defective Drug Cases

 The common type of product liability cases in the U.S. are those involving defective and dangerous prescription drugs (and sometimes over-the-counter drugs).
-The pharmaceutical industry has a long history of rushing new drugs onto the market only to find out later they their drugs cause cancer or other adverse health conditions.
+The pharmaceutical industry has a long history of rushing new drugs onto the market only to find out later their drugs cause cancer or other adverse health conditions.

 When the hidden danger of the drug becomes apparent it invariably leads to a wave of product liability lawsuits – often called mass tort litigation.